 There are two cryptocurrencies that Synthetix leverages for minting Synthetic assets.
 The first is SNX crypto, the native token of Synthetix.
 The second is Synth, the token meant to represent real-world assets and copies their prices.

-These decentralized oracles are smart contract-based price discovery protocols.
+These decentralised oracles are smart contract-based price discovery protocols.
 By doing this, synths allow users to access specific assets that are not typically available to the everyday crypto investor.
 They allow these investors to trade with those assets quickly and efficiently.

-In terms of Synthetix’s sXAU, users do not own the underlying assets but have access to the price of those assets.
+Regarding Synthetix’s sXAU, users do not own the underlying assets but have access to the price of those assets.